Saybrone/BackToTheFuture-wro2025-fe/other/README.md

 When you click to  ` tof_sensor `  you can find time of flight sensor.

-When you click to  ` phone ` you can see the phone model that we used for obstacle challenge
+When you click to  ` phone ` you can see the phone model that we used for obstacle challenge.

+When you click to  `ultrasonic_sensor` you can see the photo of the ultrasonic sensor.